Frequently Asked Questions

 What’s the weather like?
 What happens if bad weather is forecast?

 We monitor the local weather forecasts.
-For our day trips, we will contact you at least 24 hours in advance – which is when we get the most accurate forecast – if it is looking like it may be unsafe to sail.
+For our day trips, we will contact you 48 hours in advance – which is when we get the most accurate forecast – if it is looking like it may be unsafe to sail.
+However, sometimes the weather changes on the day.
 At that time we will advise you on your options, including the opportunity to reschedule your trip.

 Do you provide wet-weather clothing?